-Really, in 20 years, that’s over 400 projects, we only had to throw one contractor off the project- since he went bankrupt, https://seconarchitect.com/contractor-bankruptcy/ and had so many other issues concealed -but we quickly resurrected the project and got it done.
+Really, in 20 years, that’s over 400 projects, we only had to replace one contractor- since he went bankrupt, https://seconarchitect.com/contractor-bankruptcy/ and had so many other issues well-concealed.
+But we quickly resurrected the project and got it done.

 Since the result is what it’s all about, clients have a universal reaction…Which is “Why didn’t we do this earlier?”

-How many investments can you actually live in and appreciate- if you build it in a sensible manner?
+How many investments can you actually live in and appreciate- if you build it in a sensible Renovation 101 manner?

 Where’s Bob?
 Bob is the General Contractor on one of my projects. (love this photo below!)
 Construction delays and related mysteries happen for many reasons.
 (And Courtney the plumbing sub on another project too!)
 It’s the second day in a row that he’s a no show.
 Al, the electrician is on the job.
 So is […]